-March 21, 2017 Klara Festival The Syrian Expat Symphony Orchestra join forces with the National Orchestra of Belgium on this wide ranging program that includes music from Syria, works by Puccini, Shostakovitch, Casals, Hendrickx and the Belgian premiere of Ramal for orchestra.
+March 21, 2017 Klara Festival The Syrian Expat Symphony Orchestra join forces with the National Orchestra of Belgium on this wide ranging program that includes music from Syria, works by Puccini, Shostakovitch, Casals, Hendrickx and the Belgian premiere of Dabke for string orchestra.
 Details here.

 May 2, 2017 European premiere of Buhur (2008) for clarinet and string trio during the inaugural season of the Pierre Boulez Saal, at the Barenboim Said Conservatory in Berlin, Germany.
 The Damascus Festival Chamber Players, Kinan Azmeh – Artistic Director.
 Details here.

 May 6 & 14 The Acacia Youth String Orchestra to give the Indonesian premiere & a second performance (Bandung & Jakarta) of Dabke for string orchestra.
 Details here.

 June 16, 2017 The New European Ensemble will give the European premiere of Aleppo Songshere in The Hague, Netherlands.
 Details .